PhocidaeGo/Automaed-mobile-robot/README.md

    For pcd files, use CloudCompare to convert and set RGB color.
 Check the coordinate in original files, to align z-axis with correct direction, in CloudCompare:

-   Go to Edit > Apply Transformation.

-   In the transformation matrix dialog, set the values to reflect a flip in the Z-axis:
+   Go to Edit -> Apply Transformation.
+In the transformation matrix dialog, set the values to reflect a flip in the Z-axis.
+This matrix effectively flips the Z-axis direction:
    ```bash
       1   0   0   0
       0   1   0   0
       0   0  -1   0
       0   0   0   1
    ```
-   This matrix multiplies the Z-coordinates by -1, effectively flipping the Z-axis direction.

-   Make sure that the ply files has following head:
+   Also make sure that the ply files has following head:
    ```bash
    property float x
    property float y